Back

 Without thoughtful attention to the necessary processes and customer relationships, we risk damaging the experience surrounding what customers cherish most—their homes.

-This article was first published in the September issue of the Energy Manager Magazine [page 15].
+This article was first edited and published in the September issue of the Energy Manager Magazine [page 15].

 Authors